shengyuan-lu/FabFlix/README.md

 - # JMeter TS/TJ Time Measurement Report

+Note that AWS frequently freezes when running certain test plans exceeding certain amount of time.
+Since there's no time requirement in the rubric, most of the entries are run for 1-3 minutes and captured when the number stablized.
+We think that 500 - 1000 data points satisfy the `sufficient number of readings` in the rubric.
+You can take a look at images in the `img/` folder and logs in the `log/` folder

 | **Single-instance Version Test Plan**         | **Graph Results Screenshot**             | **Average Query Time(ms)** | **Average Search Servlet Time(ms)** | **Average JDBC Time(ms)** | **Analysis**                                                                                                                                                                                                                                                                                                                                                                                        |
 |-----------------------------------------------|------------------------------------------|----------------------------|-------------------------------------|---------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|